evanwills/cachewarm3/README_install.txt

 2  Copy config.default.php to config.php

-3  Copy config_db.default.php to config_db.php

-4  Edit the valuses of config.php to suit your environment.
+3  Edit the valuses of config.php to suit your environment.

-5  Edit the valuses of config_db.php to suit your environment.
+4  Edit the valuses of config_db.php to suit your environment.

-6  Set up a cron for url_updater.cli.php to run daily.
+5  Set up a cron for url_updater.cli.php to run daily.
    NOTE: The initial fun of url_update.cli.php will take a long time to run depending on how many URLs it has to load into the DB
 	 and discover the cache for.
 (My initial run took about 8 hours.)

-7  Run url_updater.cli.php manually.
+6  Run url_updater.cli.php manually.
 This will help confirm that all your config settings work.
 It will also provide data for use by cachewarmer3.cli.php

-8  Set up a cron for cachewarm_auto-restart.cron.sh to run every minute.
+7  Set up a cron for cachewarm_auto-restart.cron.sh to run every minute.

    cachewarm_auto-restart.cron.sh checks to see if the appropriate